EBolle/NLP-Weather-dataset/README.md

 - TMIN = Minimum temperature (tenths of degrees C)
 - TOBS = Temperature at the time of observation (tenths of degrees C)

+## Processing

+Due to the size of the data we will be utilizing Spark on EMR (AWS).
+Note that if you do not want to use Spark on EMR I have included some code snippets in /local_python which allow you to process most of the data locally, even if you have a computer with low memory.
+However, once you want to join these processed data sources it becomes very tedious to do that locally due to the size of the data.
+Therefore, I would recommend to use Spark om EMR.

+## Dataflow

+Show a very simple diagram with S3 -> Spark on EMR -> S3, wrapped in Airflow.

+## Instructions

+To execute this pipeline yourself there are a few things you need to do.

+- Download the data from the 2 sources
+- Upload the data to S3 (include AWS CLI2 code?)
+- Make sure Airflow is up and running
+- Make sure you have an active Spark cluster on EMR
+- Make sure you set the right credentials in Airflow

+Once you are ready and the DAG is loaded correctly in Airflow, simply unpause the DAG and execute.

+`show Airflow UI / DAG flow`

 [yelp]: https://www.yelp.com/dataset
 [ghcn]: https://www.ncei.noaa.gov/metadata/geoportal/rest/metadata/item/gov.noaa.ncdc:C00861/html